nygenome/taxmaps/README.md

 taxMaps expects quality scores to be encoded in Phred+33 format (see [FASTQ encoding](http://en.wikipedia.org/wiki/FASTQ_format#Encoding)).
 If your quality data is encoded in Phred+64 format, you should add the `--phred64` flag to your command (usually not required for Illumina 1.8+, Sanger, Roche/454, Ion Torrent, PacBio data).

 ##### Quality trimming
 Using the option `-q` you can set the threshold for 3' quality-based trimming of your read data. taxMaps will pass this option to `cutadapt`.
+If you wish to remove low quality bases from both ends of the reads, just specify the quality threshold values for the 5' and 3' ends, separed by `,` (e.g. `-q 20,20`).

 ##### Adapter removal
 To remove adapter sequence, you can pass a string of `cutadapt` options by using the option `-a`.
 For instance, if you want to remove the adapter sequence `AGATCGGAAGAGC` from both ends of your reads in two passes, you should specify `-a "-b AGATCGGAAGAGC -n 2"`.
 You can also trim multiple adapter sequences - see [cutadapt user manual](https://cutadapt.readthedocs.org/en/latest/guide.html).
 You **should not** pass any cutadapt options related to input and output as these will likely cause taxMaps to crash (e.g., `-a "-b AGATCGGAAGAGC -o output.fq"`).